About the snakes that can be found in France

 The purpose of these fact pages is to provide basic information for everyday use about the species of snakes in France and where they are to be found.

-When it comes to the subject of snakes there is often an enormous amount of fear, misunderstanding and dislike from all sections of the community and they are frequently persecuted in France which is a source of great concern as the populations of most species decline.
+When it comes to the subject of snakes there is often an enormous amount of fear, misunderstanding and dislike from all sections of the community.
+As a result of this they are frequently persecuted in France which is a source of great concern as the populations of most species decline.

 Show a bit of caution when moving objects which are possible hiding places, don’t plunge your hand into the water meter box or other inspection point without first checking that it is empty and don’t walk around where you can’t see properly with bare feet and legs.
 Log piles are a frequent hiding place - even in winter.